alessiospera/Astra-VocalAssistant/README.md

     - add sounds to startup, dice roll and calculations
     - replace the chiacchere.py and dice.py files with json files to be placed in a special "json" folder
     - think about possible machine learning to make the assistant more sociable
+    - make automatic or more intuitive for others to set the path of the programs to be started by the assistant

  Features to add: